marialpaz/project_lifestyle/README.md

 </p>

 ### Spliting the data
-The next step was to split the data into train ans test sets.
+The next step was to split the data into train and test sets.

 <p align="center">
 <img src="splitting.png" width="850" height="215"/>